AFialkowski/SimMultiCorrData/cran-comments.md

 0 errors | 0 warnings | 0 notes

-Check with 'win-builder' (release) did produce 1 note:

-"Possibly mis-spelled words in DESCRIPTION"

-These were double checked and are spelled correctly.

 ## Downstream dependencies

-There are currently no downstream dependencies for this package.
+Reverse dependencies were checked and did not produce any errors.